BrunoSette/omnireno/src/content/pages/terms-conditions.md

 **6. Warranties and Guarantees**

-NewCraft guarantees the quality of our workmanship and materials for a specified period, as detailed in the contract.
+OmniReno guarantees the quality of our workmanship and materials for a specified period, as detailed in the contract.
 We will repair or replace any defective work or materials during this period at no additional cost.
 This warranty does not cover damage caused by client actions, normal wear and tear, or factors beyond our control.

 **7. Limitation of Liability**

-To the maximum extent permitted by law, NewCraft shall not be liable for any indirect, incidental, or consequential damages arising from the use of our services.
+To the maximum extent permitted by law, OmniReno shall not be liable for any indirect, incidental, or consequential damages arising from the use of our services.
 Our liability is limited to the amount paid by the client for the specific service provided.

 **8. Intellectual Property**

-All content on our website, including text, images, and graphics, is the property of NewCraft or its licensors and is protected by copyright and other intellectual property laws.
+All content on our website, including text, images, and graphics, is the property of OmniReno or its licensors and is protected by copyright and other intellectual property laws.
 You may not use, reproduce, or distribute any content from our website without our prior written permission.

 **9. Privacy Policy**